Funded Superyacht Cadet

 Make the ocean your office

-To find out more about our Superacht Cadetships please visit http://uksa.org/professional-training/deck/superyacht-cadetship/
+To find out more about our Superyacht Cadetships please visit https://uksa.org/course/professional-training/deck/superyacht-cadetship/